prestontasoff/ESPM_112L_24/Week_5/Week_5_walkthrough.md

 Now, go and look at the 'Classes' tab in the bottom menu.
 You'll see a bunch of classes, but everything will have the same color- choose a color for each of your bins.
 After that's done, you should see something like this:

 ![esom_colored](esom_colored.png)

+Now we're going to investigate individual bins and see how we can refine them.
+In your 'Classes' menu, for each class, there's a little box on the left.
+If you click it, it will make all the points on the ESOM map corresponding to that class bold, for easier viewing.
+Try it out, perhaps with a couple closely related bins.

+Here, I've highlighted two closely related bins (at the family level, so kinda close)... notice how they're next to each other and intermingle a little bit?